PROMOTING STAINLESS STEEL’S NATURAL CORROSION RESISTANCE THROUGH PASSIVATION

 By eliminating free iron completely, the process immediately terminates the potential for free iron corrosion and enables stainless steel to form a greater protective layer than chemical passivation methods allow.

 At New England Electropolishing, we recommend electropolishing to enable the growth of a natural, inert, oxide layer on all grades of stainless steel.
 We also offer the nitric and citric acid immersion passivation, however, and recognize there are times when they might be preferable.
+Give us a call to discuss your needs for the passivation of stainless steel.
 We look forward to talking to you about which process is best suited for your stainless steel products.

 What is Electropolishing?